 When you have liver cancer, eating a well-balanced diet promotes healing and supports your overall well-being.

 Liver cancer symptoms and the side effects of some treatments may affect your ability to eat.
-For example, you may develop loss of appetite, nausea, vomiting, or diarrhea.
+For example, you may develop a loss of appetite, nausea, vomiting, or diarrhea.

 To help you meet your nutritional needs, your doctor may recommend changes to your diet or eating habits.
 They may also refer you to a registered dietitian nutritionist who can provide additional support.